artefactual/atom-docs/user-manual/glossary/glossary.rst

   Color picker
-    A color picker is a graphical :term:`user interface` element that allows users to set a :term:`hex color code` when theming an element of the application by selecting from a visual representation of a color pallette, instead of keying in alphanumeric values such as a :term:`hex color code`.
+    A color picker is a graphical :term:`user interface` element that allows users to set a :term:`hex color code` when theming an element of the application by selecting from a visual representation of a color palette, instead of keying in alphanumeric values such as a :term:`hex color code`.
-    In AtoM, the color picker is made up of a text-box where users can enter a :term:`hex color code`, a preview box where the color selected is displayed, a slider (on the right-hand side of the drop-down) where a user can select a hue, and a pallette (main part of drop-down) where a user can select a tint.
+    In AtoM, the color picker is made up of a text-box where users can enter a :term:`hex color code`, a preview box where the color selected is displayed, a slider (on the right-hand side of the drop-down) where a user can select a hue, and a palette (main part of drop-down) where a user can select a tint.
 In AtoM a color picker is used when choosing the background color of an :term:`archival institution` - see:
     :ref:`change-institution-background`.